csvt32745/nsdhw_20sp/proposal/csvt32745/proposal.rst

 Architecture
     | I will implement Motion Matching as a C++ plugin in `Godot <https://godotengine.org/>`_ Engine,
-    | Though scipts in Godot are written in High-Level language like C# and its own language - gdscript,
+    | Though scripts in Godot are written in High-Level language like C# and its own language - gdscript,
         Godot is constructed with C++.
 Thefore I'm able to work in C++, with basic structures and functions offered by Godot.

-    | Also, I will construct the workflow with my C++ plugins in high level scipts, which can be easily used in Godot editor,
+    | Also, I will construct the workflow with my C++ plugins in high level scripts, which can be easily used in Godot editor,
-     and programmers are able to call the C++ plugins and write their own scipts.
+     and programmers are able to call the C++ plugins and write their own scripts.

 Testing
     | For continuous testing, I introduce the following 2 method to help with it.